15 Sights in Montpellier, France (with Map and Images)

 Couvent des Ursulines L’auteur n’a pas pu être identifié automatiquement.
 Il est supposé qu'il s'agit de : Vpe (étant donné la revendication de droit d’auteur). / CC BY 2.5

-The Ursulines Convent is a 17th century convent that was transformed into a prison in the 19th century.
-Located in the Rue Sainte-Ursule district in Montpellier, in Hérault, this building is listed as a historic monument and currently houses the headquarters of the National Choreographic Centre of Montpellier.
+The Ursuline Convent is a 17th-century convent that was converted into a prison in the 19th century.
+Located in the Rue Sainte-Ursule district of Montpellier, in the Hérault, this building is listed as a historical monument and currently houses the headquarters of the National Choreographic Centre of Montpellier.

 Wikipedia: Couvent des Ursulines de Montpellier (FR), Website